rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 Follow these steps to update your credit card information:

-1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
+1. Log in to the [Rackspace Customer Portal](https://login.rackspace.com).
 2. In the upper-right corner of the page, click **Billing**.

+    You are redirected to the **Billing Overview** dashboard, which displays information about billing, payments, and usage.

-3. In the top navigation bar, click **Payment Methods > Manage Payment Methods**.
+3. In the top navigation bar, click **Payment Methods > Add Payment Method**.
+4. In the pop-up dialog box, select **Credit Card** or **ACH (eCheck)** and then click **Next**.

+   To add a new credit card, enter the card number, expiration date, name on card, the security code, and then click **Save Credit Card**.

+   To add an ACH account, enter the name on the bank account, the bank account type, the routing number, the bank account number, and then check the box to agree to the terms.
+Then click **Add Account**.

-4. Add a new card or designate a new default payment method, as needed.
+After you add the new payment method, you can designate a default payment method as needed.
 {{</ accordion >}}

 {{< accordion title="How do I change my billing address?" col="in" href="accordion10" >}}

 Follow these steps to change your billing address:

-1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
+1. Log in to the [Rackspace Customer Portal](https://login.rackspace.com).
 2. In the upper-right corner of the page, click **Billing**.
 3. Click the **Billing Settings** tab.
 4. Click the pencil icon next to **Billing Address** to edit the address.